Market Update

 Stonefruit – Peaches and Nectarines should commence in the next few weeks hopefully

-Watermelon – Very good quality
+Watermelon – Very good quality, however price is up